 First launched in 2002 in collaboration with luxury British fashion house Mulberry, Bottletop is an accessory brand built on global sustainability.
 Supporting makers in Africa, each product has been made in an environmentally and socially responsible way.
 Empowering disadvantaged young people to take control of their futures, they offer training, education and healthcare to people in communities across Africa, the UK and Brazil.
 Their distinctive designs are entirely made from sustainable materials, and their flagship store on Regent’s Street – a 9-minute tube journey from our Westminster hotel – has been created ‘by robots using up-cycled plastic.’
 If that’s not enough to tempt you to visit, we don’t know what is.

 14 Bulstrode Street

 Opened in 2008, Content Beauty & Wellbeing is an eco-beauty shop and salon found in the heart of the city.
-Located just a short tube journey (or a 21-minute walk) from Point A Paddington, it usually stocks cult natural beauty brands before they hit the mainstream, so there’s always something new to discover.
+Located just a short tube journey (or a 21-minute walk) from our Paddington hotel, it usually stocks cult natural beauty brands before they hit the mainstream, so there’s always something new to discover.
 In-store, you’ll find cosmetics, skincare, haircare and perfume, as well as gifts and accessories.
 You can also treat yourself (and why not?) to a range of holistic beauty therapies, including massages and facials.
 With its chic, upcycled interior and range of high-end products, Content Beauty & Wellbeing has exactly the right mix of unique and boutique.

 45 Newman Street